 To return to Columbia College, students must notify the Center of Student Advising by June 1 for the fall term or October 1 for the spring term.
 Students must request readmission in writing and submit a statement describing their readiness to return.
 Once readmission is granted, housing will be guaranteed.

 Students who decide not to return must notify the Center for Student Advising of their decision.
-The date of separation for the leave of absence will be the date of separation for withdrawal.
 Leaves may not extend beyond four semesters.
 Students who do not notify the Center for Student Advising of their intentions by the end of the two-year period will be permanently withdrawn from the College.

 Students applying for readmission should complete all parts of the appropriate readmission procedures by June 1 for the fall term or October 1 for the spring term.
 Once an international student in F-1 or J-1 status is readmitted, the student should contact the International Students and Scholars Office to obtain a new visa certificate (form I-20 or form DS-2019).

 The Columbia College Committee on Academic Standing implements academic policies and regulations for Columbia College students as set forth by the faculty Committee on Instruction, the University Senate, or the faculty as a whole.
 The Committee on Academic Standing is expected to uphold the policies and regulations of the Committee on Instruction.

 The Committee on Academic Standing is composed of advising deans, the associate dean of advising, and the dean of advising.

 Academic integrity defines an intellectual community and its educational mission.
 As members of such a community, Columbia College students are expected to honor intellectual work and respect its origins.
 A Columbia College education has two complementary elements: mastery over intellectual material within a discipline and overall development of moral character and personal ethics.